run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/configuration/configuration/generate-report-configuration-management.md

 1. Access the functionality through the main menu Reports \> Configuration Management \> Change/Configuration Item;

-2. Set the filters (opening period, number of chage and contract item, contract) as necessary.
+2. Set the filters as necessary.

 !!! tip "About"